 Long-term support is typically excluded from Medicare and other standard health coverage asset considerations.
 Arizona’s unique programs, like the Long-Term Care Partnership Program, offer residents tailored options to prepare for future care needs.

-Even though LTC insurance in Arizona is relatively common and easy to get, there are still some things to be aware of when it comes to coverage.
+Even though long-term care insurance in Arizona is relatively common and easy to get, there are still some things to be aware of when it comes to coverage.
 Before an insurer can approve a policy, they will need to collect some basic information first, which will include:

 Additionally, Arizona mandates specific inflation protection standards for Partnership policies, ensuring benefits keep pace with rising care costs.